reinterpretcat/vrp/doc/src/index.md

 # Introduction

+This project is about solving Vehicle Routing Problem which is common task in transportation planning.

  ## Vehicle Routing Problem
  From wiki:
  > The vehicle routing problem (VRP) is a combinatorial optimization and integer programming problem